WallacePRM/KillingBlow_PvP/README.md

 Addon for World of Warcraft

 1- Click in Code button

 2- Download the zip file

-3- Copy it to the addon folder
+3- Extract the zip file to the addon folder